 Some of the statements contained in this Annual Report that are not historical facts are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act").
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 21E of the Exchange Act.
-Readers are cautioned not to place undue reliance on these forwardlooking statements, which speak only as of the date this Annual Report is filed with the SEC.
-All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including statements regarding: projections of revenue, profit margins, expenses, tax provisions and tax rates, earnings or losses from operations, impact of foreign exchange rates, cash flows, pension and benefit obligations and funding requirements, synergies or other financial items; plans, strategies and objectives of management for future operations including statements relating to potential acquisitions, compensation plans, purchase commitments; developments, performance or industry or market rankings relating to products or services; future economic conditions or performance; the outcome of outstanding claims or legal proceedings including asbestos-related liabilities and insurance coverage litigation; potential gains and recoveries of costs; assumptions underlying any of the foregoing; and any other statements that address activities, events or developments that we intend, expect, project, believe or anticipate will or may occur in the future.
-Forward-looking statements may be characterized by terminology such as "believe," "anticipate," "should," "would," "intend," "plan," "will," "expect," "estimate," "project," "positioned," "strategy," and similar expressions.
+Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date this Annual Report is filed with the SEC.
+All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including statements regarding: projections of revenue, profit margins, expenses, tax provisions and tax rates, earnings or losses from operations, impact of foreign exchange rates, cash flows, pension and benefit obligations and funding requirements, synergies or other financial items; plans, strategies and objectives of management for future operations including statements relating to potential acquisitions, compensation plans, purchase commitments; developments, performance or industry or market rankings relating to products or services; future economic conditions or performance; the outcome of outstanding claims or legal proceedings including absetos-related liabilities and insurance coverage litigation; potential gains and recoveries of costs; assumptions underlying any of the foregoing; and any other statements may be characterized by terminology such as "believe," "anticipate," "should," "would," "intend," "plan," "will," "expect," "estimate," "project," "positioned," "strategy," and similar expressions.
 These statements are based on assumptions and assessments made by our management in light of their experience and perception of historical trends, current conditions, expected future developments and other factors we believe to be appropriate.
-These forward-looking statements are subject to a number of risks and uncertainties, including but not limited to the following:
+These forward-looking statements are subject to a number of risks and uncertainties, including but not limited to the fo

-- risks associated with our international operations; - significant movements in foreign currency exchange rates; - changes in the general economy, including the current global economic downturn, as well as the cyclical nature of our markets; - our ability to accurately estimate the cost of or realize savings from our restructuring programs; - availability and cost of raw materials, parts and components used in our products; - the competitive environment in our industry; - our ability to identify, finance, acquire and successfully integrate attractive acquisition targets; - the amount of and our ability to estimate our asbestos-related liabilities; - material disruption at any of our significant manufacturing facilities; - the solvency of our insurers and the likelihood of their payment for asbestos-related claims; - our ability to manage and grow our business and execution of our business and growth strategies; - loss of key management; - our ability and the ability of customers to access required capital at a reasonable cost; - our ability to expand our business in our targeted markets; - our ability to cross-sell our product portfolio to existing customers; - the level of capital investment and expenditures by our customers in our strategic markets; - our financial performance; and - others risks and factors, listed in Item 1A.
+- risks associated with our international operations; - significant movements in foreign currency exchange rates; - changes in the general economy, including the current global economic downturn, as well as the cyclical nature of our markets; - our ability to accurately estimate the cost of or realize savings from our restructuring programs; - availability and cost of raw materials, parts and components used in our products; - the competitive environment in our industry; - our ability to identify, finance, acquire and successfully integrate attractive acquisition targets; - the amount of and our ability to estimate our asbestos-related liabilities; - material disruption at any of our significant manufacturing facilities; - the solvency of our insurers and the likelihood of their payment for asbestos-related claims; - our ability to manage and grow our business and execution of our business and growth strategies; - loss of key management; - our ability and the ability of customers to access required capital at a reasonable cost; - our ability to expand our business in our targeted markets; - our ability to cross-sell our product portfolio to existing customers;

+- the level of capital investment and expenditures by our customers in our strategic markets; - our financial performance; and - others risks and factors, listed in Item 1A.
 Risk Factors in Part I of this Form 10-K.